Azure/azure-sdk-for-c/sdk/samples/iot/aziot_realtek_amebaD/how_to_iot_hub_realtek_amebaD.md

 ## Introduction

-This is a "to-the-point" guide outlining how to run an Azure SDK for Embedded C IoT Hub telemetry sample on an Esp8266 NodeMCU microcontroller.
-The command line examples are tailored to Debian/Ubuntu environments.
+This is a guide outlining how to run an Azure SDK for Embedded C IoT Hub telemetry sample on an Realtek AmebaD development board.

 ### What is Covered

 - Configuration instructions for the Arduino IDE to compile a sample using the Azure SDK for Embedded C.
 - Configuration, build, and run instructions for the IoT Hub telemetry sample.

-_The following was run on Windows 10 and Ubuntu Desktop 20.04 environments, with Arduino IDE 1.8.12 and Esp8266 module 2.7.4._
+_The following was run on Windows 10 and Ubuntu Desktop 20.04 environments, with Arduino IDE 1.8.12 and Realtek Boards module 3.0.7._

 ## Prerequisites